faazabilamri7/udemy-devops-15-real-projects/015-GitRemoveLargeFile/02_YN_Windows_Ubuntu.md

     git config --global --edit

-After doing this, you may fix the identity used for this commit with:
+After doing this, we may fix the identity used for this commit with:

     git commit --amend --reset-author